-I have just updated the data counts based on a review of over 400 media stories on the topic of “I moved abroad”.
-I will be updated the Part 1, 2, 3 and 4 series, in the right most column – soon.
+I updated my data based on a review of over 400 media stories on the topic of “I moved abroad”.

-About 64% of all of these stories of “I moved abroad” involve persons who obtained their residency or citizenship marriage, prior dual citizenship or a “right of descent” ancestry privilege.
+About 64% of the 400+ “I moved abroad” stories involve persons who obtained their residency or citizenship via marriage, prior dual citizenship or a “right of descent” ancestry privilege.

 - About 40% of the subjects of these stories obtained their residency visa or citizenship via marriage,